-You can change the window sizes and positions by clicking the Cog/Setup button in the top right corner of the window.
-These options also allow you to set the button size and the text size of the window.
-The Screen options may vary depending on the setup of the console and if you have any external monitors.
+The Window Appearance Options button (cog icon) lets you select the standard window sizes and positions.
+Buttons are also shown allowing you to set the button size and the text size of the window.
+The Appearance options may vary depending on which window it is, the setup of the console and if you have any external monitors.